Query

 query.get()

-we provide a callback as for what to do with the query snapshot or the document snapshot.
+we provide a callback to handle the query snapshot.

 const unsub = onSnapshot(query, (qs) => {